8fold/site-joshbruce.com/content/public/experiences/finances/paycheck-to-paycheck/20220701/content.md

 The plateau is still doing the plateau thing.
 From a learning experience perspective I’m appreciating it.

 The bull market from 2021 was great at building my confidence to feel like I might be able to do something with investments.
-2022 is letting check my tolerance for volatility.
+2022 is letting me check my tolerance for volatility.
 As the joke goes, everyone is a genius in a bull market.
 The additional logic is that you hope the markets will be down when you start investing; so, I’m getting that out of the way early as well.

 Part of the rationale on hoping the markets are down when you start is that, on average, the United States has a bear market two of every 10 years.
-Therefore, you are getting shares when they are cheap (presuming the market will continue to go up later) and you’ll have a longer period of steady growth; at least until the next one.
+Therefore, you are getting shares when they are cheap (presuming the market will continue to go up later) and you’ll have a longer period of steady growth; at least until the next bear market, correction, recession, or depression.

 ## Surgery